 You may have watched videos of virtual reality (VR) gear or seen headsets in stores, but have you ever thought about how you could use VR in marketing?
 Although we live during the dawn of VR, related technology and capabilities are evolving every day.
-Virtual reality is projected to be a multibillion-dollar industry by 2020, and it’s only expected to grow as advancements are made.
+Virtual reality is projected to be a multibillion-dollar industry, and it’s only expected to grow as advancements are made.
 Companies from varying industries are already experimenting with VR marketing, and we want to show why you should too.

 More than a video, it’s an experience